Tesco personal loans

 However, almost all lenders tailor APRs to the applicant – in other words, if your credit record isn’t as strong as other applicants’ you may be offered a higher APR.
 The advertised representative APR is the APR that a lender realistically expects at least 51% of successful applicants to get.
 Lenders like Tesco, which battle it out with other banks to advertise the very lowest representative APRs are likely to have high credit score expectations when it comes to offering that advertised representative APR.

 No, Tesco Bank does not currently offer secured or homeowner loans, and instead only offers unsecured personal loans.
 This means that you won’t need to provide a property or asset as security against your loan, but may not benefit from the larger amounts and bad credit rates offered on secured loans.

 No, you won’t earn any Clubcard points by taking out, or paying off, a Tesco personal loan.
 However, you can earn Tesco Clubcard points on a Tesco credit card, and your Tesco credit card will actually double as your Clubcard, so there’s no need to swipe both when you checkout.

 No, Tesco Bank does not currently offer bad credit loans.
 If you have a poor credit rating, you’re unlikely to be approved for a Tesco personal loan.
 If you happen to be approved, you’ll probably be given a high-interest rate and unfavourable loan terms, and may not be able to borrow as much as you wanted.
 To learn how to improve your credit score, read our guide.

 If you apply for a Tesco personal loan online, you’ll receive an instant decision on your loan application.
-If you sign your loan documents digitally, the money will then be transferred to your account.
+If you sign your loan documents digitally, the money will then be transferred to your account in as little as 2 hours (depending on the outcome of your application).

 If you need to sign your loan documents in person, they should be sent to you within five working days.
 Once you’ve signed and returned them, your loan funds will then be transferred.